After going through a full and sound restructure process, you may have to make some roles redundant.

 Follow the first five steps set out on our Team restructuring page, where you’ll find a task list outlining the steps and suggested timeframes.

-If this leads to making roles redundant, here’s how to handle the next steps.
+If this leads to removing roles, here’s how to handle the next steps.

-You must confirm the final structure to employees who are being made redundant in writing.
-This letter must include:
+You must confirm the final structure to employees who are being made redundant.
+This letter should include:

 You could also include:

 Redundancy clause (external link) — Employment Agreement Builder

 You only need this step if your employee asks for a meeting to discuss the restructure and redundancy.
 At this meeting, you should:

 Complete these employee exit lists to make sure you’ve done everything you need to do.

 Marama wants to take a new direction with her business, so she restructures her team.
 Phil’s role is to be made redundant.
 Marama offers to let Phil not work during the last two weeks of his redundancy notice period.
 Phil accepts.

 Phil is grateful because he gets the satisfaction of completing critical tasks before those last two weeks — and he has time to get his CV ready and start applying for other jobs before being without pay.

 There are ways to make the redundancy easier for you and your employee, in the lead up to them finishing.
 You can: